tacoda/caml/index.md

 ## What is `caml`?

-`caml` is a dynamic CLI tool defined with declarative YAML.
+`caml` (pronounced _"camel"_) is a dynamic CLI tool defined with declarative YAML.
 You write a `caml.yaml` file in a directory and `caml` will build a CLI tool from it.

 ## Installation